weronikaolejniczak/weronikaolejniczak/README.md

 ---

-I work as a **React Developer**.
-In my free time, I like to play around with tech - backend, mobile, embedded systems etc. My expertise lies in the web development though.
+I work as a **Web Developer**.
+In my free time, I like to play around with tech - back-end, mobile, embedded systems etc.

 I've studied Computer Science in English at Adam Mickiewicz University in Poznan and I have an Engineer's degree.